likvidera/Documentation/CTF/mirc2077/README.md

  0015: 0x06 0x00 0x00 0x7fff0000  return ALLOW
  0016: 0x06 0x00 0x00 0x00000000  return KILL
 ```
-Thankfully we can mmap RWX-pages which we can use to pivot to shellcode.
+Thankfully we can mmap RWX-pages for pivoting to shellcode where we can setup more elaborate IPC payloads.

 ## IPC communication
 The main process will fork a child-process and apply seccomp to it to do the 'dangerous' JS-interpretation.
 It will pass two file-descriptors to the sandboxed-process.
 One is to the Log-functionality and the other is for the IPC-functionality.